gamesbook/protograf/docs/source/core_shapes.rst

-On the grid, the values of **x** appear across the lower edge (increasing from left to right); those for **y** along the left side (increasing from bottom to top).
-The grid respects the margins that have been set - so the lower-left grid corner shown as "0" is actually offset from the physical page corner... but you will observe that the Blueprint numbering itself is located inside the margin area!
+On the grid, the values of **x** appear across the lower edge (increasing from left to right); those for **y** along the left side (increasing from top to bottom).
+The grid respects the margins that have been set but you will observe that the Blueprint numbering itself is located inside the margin area!

 Different styling options are provided that can make the Blueprint more useful in different contexts.